AshiqK/leaderboard/README.md

 This will pull all of thr project's dependecies and build it, and run the tests.

-# How do I run it?

-I'll tell you later

-# How do I use it?
+# How do I run/use it?

-The leaderboard application takes in a filepath as an argument.
+The leaderboard application takes in a filepath as a comman line argument.
 Make sure the input is referencing a file with well formed data and it will do the rest!

+Run the below command from the root directory of the repo

+`mvn exec:java -Dexec.mainClass=com.span.digital.leaderboard.Leaderboard -Dexec.args="<path/to/input/file>"`

+Example:

+`mvn exec:java -Dexec.mainClass=com.span.digital.leaderboard.Leaderboard -Dexec.args="src/test/resources/scores_sample"`